lidar-vision-io/lv-compress/README.md

-﻿# VS-Compress
+﻿# LV-Compress

-VS-Compress is a **high-performance point cloud compression tool** designed for **fast storage and efficient processing** of lidar and 3D scan data.
+LV-Compress is a **high-performance point cloud compression tool** designed for **fast storage and efficient processing** of lidar and 3D scan data.
 The project focuses on **multi-format support**, **GPU-accelerated compression**, and **seamless integration with GIS tools**.

 ## Features